MiguelMSandin/phylogeniesQuickStart/README.md

 ![Tree structure](https://github.com/MiguelMSandin/phylogeniesQuickStart/blob/main/resources/Figure1_tree_structure.png)

-In terms of writing and formating, the simplest tree format is called [newick](https://en.wikipedia.org/wiki/Newick_format), and it is simply a nested grouping of trees, where tips are separated by commas, and groups are grouped by parentheses.
+In terms of writing and formating, the simplest tree format is called [newick](https://en.wikipedia.org/wiki/Newick_format), and it is simply a nested grouping of trees, where tips are separated by commas, and nodes are grouped by parentheses.
 The example above would look like as follows (without branch lengths, which are given after the given tip or node separated by a semicolon ":"):
 ((a,b),((c,d),(e,f)));

 ---